 The Authority has executed performance agreements with various businesses on behalf of the County, which contain capital investment and employment goals.
 Upon completion of the specific requirements, the grant funds are awarded in accordance with the terms of the performance agreements, which are generally contingent upon appropriation of such awards by the County.
-During the year ended June 30, 2021, the Authority awarded \$664,556 under the terms of these agreements, \$314,556 of which had not yet been reimbursed by the County as of year-end and is included in Due from County on the governmental funds' balance sheet and statement of net position.
+During the year ended June 30, 2022, the Authority awarded \$1,662,724 under the terms of these agreements, all of which had been reimbursed by the County as of year-end.